harris-ahmad/DistributedSystems/Notes/Part1/chapter1.md

 It's very important to note that *faults* are not the same as *failures*.
 A fault is when a component or two within a system deviate from their spec, while a failure is when the system as a whole fails to provide the required functionality to the user.
 In these notes, I've covered several techniques for building reliable distributed systems from unreliable parts.

+Many critical bugs are actually due to poor error handling; by deliberately inducing faults in the system, we can test the system exhausitvely so it can handle most errors.
+This can increase a system designer's confidence that faults will be handled and dealt off nicely when any errors occur.

+**Hardware Faults**

+Hard disk crashes, RAM becomes faulty, or damage of under-sea cables all constitute *Hardware Faults*.
+The quickest way of handling hardware faults is replication: add redundancy to the individual hardware components in order to reduce the faulure rate of the system.
+The downtime in case of a failure is not catastrophic in most applications if in a working system, the failed node is replaced fairly quickly by another working node.
+If we want to upgrade the software of a single-server system, we can do so by bringing the system to a halt for a very short period of time, whereas for a multi-node system, nodes must be matched one node at a time without the downtime of the entire system (also known as *rolling upgrade*).

+We typically think of hardware faults as independent failure events since the failure of one disk would not cause the entire system to go down.
+It is highly unlikely that multiple nodes (for example 4 out of 5 nodes in a 5-node system) fail at the same time.

+**Software Errors**

+These are systematic errors within systems which are harder to anticipate.
+Some example include a software bug that causes every instance of an application server to crash, a runaway process that uses up the shared resources (RAM, CPU, etc), or a service that a system depends on that slows down or becomes unresponsive.
+If a system is expected to provide some form of guarantee, it can constantly check itself while it is running and raise an alert if a discrepency is found.

+**Human Errors**

+Humans are known to be unreliable.
+Considering this fact, how can we make our systems reliable inspite of unreliable humans?
+Some factors that we could consider are as follows:

+- Create easy-to-use and properly configured APIs for interaction with distributed systems so people don't have to work around the poor abstractions while ending up negating their benefits.
+- Provide *sandbox* environments for people to explore the systems freely without harming the real-world users.
+- Test thoroughly at whole levels - from unit tests to the whole-system integration tests.
+- Detailed and clear moniorting of performance metrics and error rates.

+### Scalability
+*Scalibility* is a term that we use to describe the system's ability to cope with increased load - be it more users or larger volumes of data.

+**Describing Load**